SaqibJaweed/Help-Line/index.md

 Users can also lookup a product in store and once they are done shopping, they can fill out an E-Survey.

+### November 20 2017
+The Touch Screen is now Functional.
+Videos, Pictures and Build instructions comming soon.
+### November 10 2017
+PCB Board made and sodered.
 ### October 10, 2017
 Hardware Parts bought from KIJIJI
             1. Raspberry Pi 3 Module B Kit